ms264556/Hackery/pages/ZD1200LicensesAndSupport.md

 >Contact me in Issues if you need me to provide you with an image to flash.

 ## Patch from Linux or WSL
-> The Windows version is not 100% reliable, so I won't post it yet.

 ```bash
 #!/bin/bash